xiangp126/Algorithm/binaryTree/Minimum Depth of Binary Tree.md

 ### Code - _using Queue with C++_

 - similar thought as `Binary Tree Level Order Traversal`
-- one line change with `Maximum Depth of Binary Tree`
+- one line change from `Maximum Depth of Binary Tree`

 ```c++
 /**